 Dates are not always precisely known, but the Art Institute strives to present this information as consistently and legibly as possible.
 Dates may be represented as a range that spans decades, centuries, dynasties, or periods and may include qualifiers such as c. (circa) or BCE.

-Unbound book with letterpress in black and red, and thirteen intaglios, seven woodcuts, six lithographs, and one linocut on cream laid handmade paper with blue laid handmade endpapers, tucked in vellum cover with line block in black, and in vellum wrap with embossing, inside a vellum folder
+Book with letterpress in black and red, and thirteen intaglios, seven woodcuts, six lithographs, and one linocut on cream laid handmade paper, line block in black on vellum, embossing on vellum, and blue laid handmade endpapers, bound in black and white leather cover with orange, purple, green, yellow, and blue leather decorations

 Signed folio 3, recto upper left, below colophon, in orange pencil: “Iliazd”

 Object information is a work in progress and may be updated as new research findings emerge.
 To help improve this record, please email .
 Information about image downloads and licensing is available here.